 There are a multitude of technical optimizations you can implement to ensure your Atlassian tools are high-performing and provide maximum value.
 As a quick example, using your single sign-on (SSO) provider to log in to Atlassian products ensures a unified login experience and decreased time spent on user management.
-First, let's look at why organization-level optimization is so important.
+Learn more about SSO in our 5-part series.
+First, let's look at why organizational-level optimization is so important.

 A core ITIL practice: Continual Improvement

 ITIL 4 (IT Library Infrastructure) is a flexible framework for managing services.
 From IT to HR to facilities to customer-facing support, we're all providing service whether our customers are internal or external.
 We at Praecipio champion the ITIL framework throughout our customers' organizations because it focuses on business value and embraces digital transformation.
 When the practices of ITIL are consistently applied across an organization, we've seen incredibly positive impacts on key metrics like profit, resolution time, customer & employee satisfaction, and more.

 ITIL management practices are broken up into three areas: General, Service, and Technical.
 Continual Improvement is one of the critical practices in the General category.
 In fact, the ITIL handbook calls it out as "one of the key components of the ITIL Service Value System, providing, along with the guiding principles, a solid platform for successful service management" (ITIL® Foundation: ITIL 4 Edition, 4.6.2).

 We recommend you start with Continual Improvement to establish a baseline assessment and identify priorities.
 Establishing a regular review and improvement cycle per the Continual Improvement practice guidance allows your teams to progress and adapt iteratively.
 We must stress: it's a practice, not a one-time activity.
 The cycle should continue indefinitely.